AdaCore/ada-spark-rfcs/considered/parenthesis_container_aggregates.rst

  V : R := (1, 2, 3); -- is this a record aggregate or a container aggregate?

-The proposal is to consider the container aggregate as to be some kind of an overloaded notation of the record aggregate, and have verloaded resolution.
+The proposal is to consider the container aggregate as some kind of an overloaded notation of the record aggregate, and have overloaded resolution.
 In most cases, the types and number of arguments of the aggregate will allow to discriminate.
 For the rare cases where such discrimination is impossible, as for other kind of overloading, a qualification will be necessary.
 This proposal introduces
 <Type>‘Container and <Type>’Record notations to allow to qualify: